 - Alimony: Spousal support, formally known as alimony here in Texas, is seldom a factor when it comes to Texas divorces, however, it is nonetheless at times a very hotly-contested issue.
 Often, it remains so even after a divorce is finalized.
 Spouses can request modifications to alimony agreements for a variety of reasons, including one spouse remarrying, one spouse becoming financially independent, or one spouse developing a serious and costly medical condition.

 As long as we can prove that there has been a significant and substantial change in circumstances, you should qualify for a post-judgment modification.
-If you have any further questions or you believe you qualify, simply reach out to our Montgomery County family law attorney today.
+If you have any further questions or you believe you qualify, simply reach out to our The Woodlands family law attorney today.
 Our firm is here to help.

 Contact Our The Woodlands, Texas Firm